Displaying 1 to 30 of 76

 Coaching culture: an evidence review and framework for future research and practice

-Given the colossal interest in creating coaching cultures', we update the 2014 literature review by Gormley and van Nieuwerburgh and extend this work by applying a Systematic Literature Review (SLR) methodology.
-In doing so, we detangle definitions and the conditions under which 'coaching cultures' can...
+Given the colossal interest in creating 'coaching cultures', we update the 2014 literature review by Gormley and van Nieuwerburgh and extend this work by applying a Systematic Literature Review (SLR) methodology.
+In doing so, we detangle definitions and the conditions under which 'coaching cultures'...

 Outcomes of Senior Leadership Disclosure of Mental Health Lived Experience